AtakamaLLC/relnotes/README.md

 # rnotes
 Release notes manager.

-This is kindof like reno, except it's faster because it makes some assumptions about git logs, and uses current tag state, not branch history.
+This is kindof like [reno](https://docs.openstack.org/reno/latest/), except it's faster because it makes some assumptions about git logs, and uses current tag state, not branch history.
+(It's a lot faster, in extreme cases, reno can take 10-15 minutes to compute release notes.)

-The idea is you create a folder with note files, and on your merge CI, you run a linter to ensure that your devs are posting release notes.
+The idea is you create a folder with note files (default is "release_notes"), and on your merge CI, you run a linter to ensure that your devs are posting release notes on every PR (using `rnotes --check`)

+`rnotes --create` can be used to interactively create a new note (launches VISUAL or configured editor).

 The notes relevant to a tag are those committed between that tag's creation and the previous tag (if any).

 Note history is then easy to extract from git tags and logs.

+ - Modified notes will retain their position (add time) in the log and association with the closest subsequent tag.
+ - Without arguments, `rnotes` will generate a markdown file
+ - A yaml notes summary can be generated as well (for intermediate processing)

 ### USAGE: rnotes